'It's the media!' fuel concerns across West Norfolk cause mad rush to petrol stations

 Many say it's "the media's fault" that there's panic buying across the area, blaming the Facebook posts of news outlets for the frenzy.

-Phil Hannant ranted: "Here we go again inciting more panic.
+Phil Hannant said: "Here we go again inciting more panic.
 Very responsible journalism."

 Another said: "If the media just stop then this will stop."